lbl-srg/obc/specification/source/cdl.rst

 ]

-Depending on the metadataLanguage and the format, the metadata could vary from an RDF subgraph to simple plain text.
+Depending on the metadataLanguage **fixme: consistently format keywords** and the format, the metadata could vary from **fixme: what does vary from mean?
+Is there a natural progression?** an RDF subgraph to simple plain text.
 The text ``cdl_instance_name`` within the metadata can be used for referring to the current instance if it has the same name as the CDL instance.
 In the above example, the tool that parses the semantic information will infer the Brick metadata as ``bldg:THeaCoiSup_in a Brick:Hot_Water_Supply_Temperature_Sensor .`` and the Project Haystack identifier as ``{"@id": "THeaCoiSup_in"}``.
 This will avoid the user having to repeat the name of the instance and makes it less prone to errors and inconsistencies.

 The metadata defined in the class definition annotations will be accessible to other instances (inputs, outputs etc.) defined within the class.
 Additionally, semantic information attached to an instance can refer to instances that were defined earlier in the class.
-This way, the semantic information attached to an instance can refer to another instance within the class that was defined previously.
+This way, the semantic information attached to an instance can refer to another instance within the class that was defined previously
+**fixme: why previously, if the order of instance declarations does not matter in CDL?**.

 Tools that process CDL can interpret the ``semantic`` section, but for control purposes CDL will ignore it.
 [This avoids potential conflict for entities that are declared differently across these metadata schemas and CDL, and may be conflicting.]

-.. note:: For classes that inherit from other classes with instances containing semantic information (not relevant to CDL sequences as inheritance is not supported), the semantic information of the inherited instances will be retained.
+.. note:: For classes that inherit from other classes with instances containing semantic information (relevant to Modelica, but not relevant to CDL as inheritance is not supported in CDL), the semantic information of the inherited instances will be retained.
 The only exception is if an inherited instance has been replaced using the ``redeclare`` keyword.
-In that scenario, the semantic information attached to the instance that replaced the original instance, if any, will be retrieved.
+In that scenario, the semantic information attached to the instance that replaced the original instance, if any, will be retrieved. **fixme: you also need to describe the required behavior for the other case of the "if any"**.

-.. note:: As is the case with Modelica classes, semantic information in the higher level instance declarations takes precedence over the information in the lower-level declarations.
+.. note:: As is the case with Modelica classes, semantic information in the higher level instance declarations or package definition takes precedence over the information in the lower-level declarations or package definition. **fixme: that is note a note, it is a rule, and should be stated earlier; and I added "package definition"**.